Ifan24/GPT_subtitles/README.md

 To download a YouTube video, transcribe it, and generate dual subtitles using the M2M100 translation method:

 ```
-python main.py --youtube_url [YOUTUBE_URL] --target_language 'zh' --model 'small' --translation_method 'm2m100'
+python main.py --youtube_url [YOUTUBE_URL] --target_language 'zh' --model 'small' --translation_method 'google'
 ```

-To process a local video file, transcribe it, and generate dual subtitles using Whisper's transcribe method (it will download the large Whisper model if it is not already downloaded):
+To process a local video file, transcribe it, and generate dual subtitles using Whisper's transcribe method (you will need to download the large Whisper model if it is not already downloaded):

 ```
 python main.py --local_video [VIDEO_FILE_PATH] --target_language 'zh' --model 'large' --translation_method 'whisper'